 There are classes offering yoga, belly dancing, keep fit and more, as well as clubs for tennis, badminton, martial arts, sailing and running.

 The campus has a purpose-built nursery – Mulberry Bear Day Nursery and Pre-School.
 It is an independent charity supported by the OU and managed by parents.
-There are usually full- and part-time places available in the Toddler and Top End age groups including a limited number of government-funded-only places; the baby room is full-day care only, not sessional.
 There may be a waiting list in some age groups.
-For further information, please phone (01908) 653867, email us or visit the nursery’s website.
+For further information and to apply for a place, visit the Mulberry Bear Day Nursery's website.

 Studying for an OU research degree isn’t all work and no play.
 There are over 40 clubs on campus to choose from – covering everything from tai chi to films.
-One of these clubs is the dedicated Post Graduate Student Society (PGSS) which organises social events throughout the year.
-New postgraduate students are automatically added to the Society’s mailing list.
+Check out the OU Club website.

-The Open University Students Association (OUSA) is the University’s representative body for all students.
-OUSA encourages the formation of societies for special-interest groups and provides social activities for its members and their families.
-OUSA is also affiliated to the National Postgraduate Committee (NPC), which provides access to a range of information of particular interest to research students.
+The Open University Students Association is the University’s representative body for all students. the Association encourages the formation of societies, clubs and groups, and provides social activities for its members and their families.